 Fare Vending Machines

-Monthly ferry passes are available at fare vending machines located in subway stations and some Commuter Rail stations—including North and South stations.
+Monthly ferry passes (sold as CharlieTicket Linkpasses for the Charlestown and East Boston ferries and Commuter Ferry passes for the Hingham/Hull ferry) are available at fare vending machines located in subway stations and some Commuter Rail stations—including North and South stations.

 One-way tickets are available at Boston Harbor Cruises booths located at Long Wharf, Rowes Wharf, Charlestown Navy Yard, and Hingham Shipyard.

 Choose your origin and destination to calculate your fare with our Trip Planner.

 In Boston, the main ferry terminals along Atlantic Ave are all within walking distance of each other and Aquarium Station.
 There are a number of other cruise companies located in that area—look for signs for the MBTA and Boston Harbor Cruises.